 Know Your Navigation App

-- You need to know what basemaps your system uses.
+- You need to know what basemap your system uses.

 - You need to know if you have a track or a route file and what map that’s from.

 - You need to understand what your settings are for routing too.
-For example, if you have ‘get me there quick’ enabled, there’s a good chance it could generate an unintended route, or when you go off a route, it’ll put you on a main road to the next waypoint – that is not The Twistybutt Way.
+For example, if you have ‘get me there quick’ enabled, there’s a good chance it could generate an unintended route, or when you go off a route, it’ll put you on a main road to the next waypoint – that could miss some of The Twistybutt Fun.
 This may even happen with a track on some devices.

 - Essentially, you need to know how you app or device works.

 - Keep a copy of the .gpx or whatever file you have locally – don’t rely on a cloud.
 For Garmin users, make use of SD cards – and carry a second copy on SD just in case.

 Some people have tried to use Google Maps and streaming the map data, only to find on the day no data signal in the mountains, so no streaming Maps.